Dan + Shay: 2015–2017: Obsessed

 In August 2015, the duo announced the Just the Right Kind of Crazy Tour across the Midwest and eastern United States.
 Their second album's first single, "From the Ground Up", was released to country radio in February 2016.
 On June 3, 2016, the duo released their second studio album, Obsessed.
 The album's second single, "How Not To", was released to country radio on September 26, 2016.
 The duo joined Darius Rucker on his Good for a Good Time Tour from June - September 2016.
 In November 2016, the duo started their The Obsessed Tour and continued to support it until April 2017.
 It reached number one on the Country Airplay chart in July 2017.
 The album's third single, "Road Trippin'", was released to country radio on July 17, 2017.
 In 2017, the duo supported Thomas Rhett on his Home Team Tour.

 2018: Dan + Shay

 In January 2018, it was announced that the duo joined Rascal Flatts on the Back to Us Tour.
 In January 2018, the duo released "Tequila", the lead single from their self-titled third studio album, which was released on June 22, 2018.
-"Tequila" has since become their highest-charting effort on the US Billboard Hot 100, with it reaching the top 40.
+"Tequila" has since become their highest-charting song on the US Billboard Hot 100, with it reaching the top 40.
 On August 6, 2018, the duo released the second single from the album "Speechless".
 The album also features a collaboration with Kelly Clarkson on "Keeping Score".
 From October to December the duo supported Chris Young on his Losing Sleep World Tour.
 On February 11, 2019, the duo released the third single from the album "All to Myself".
 In August, they released Dan + Shay (The Vocals), which includes the vocal tracks of the two singles from the album.